veronica320/Recursive-NPs/README.md

     - `harm_detection`: The harm detection dataset for extrinsic evaluation.
 See the README in the folder for more details.
 - `source/`: The source code.
     - `Qa`: Code for research question (a): Is the knowledge of how to interpret recursive NPs present in LMs?
+        - `finetune_on_benchmark`: Finetuning Transformer models on existing benchmarks of the same format.
+            - `gpt3`: Finetuning GPT3 on existing benchmarks (since it has its own API).
+            - `other_models`: Finetuning other models (BERT, RoBERTa) on existing benchmarks.
+        - `eval_on_RNPC`: Evaluating the finetuned models on RNPC.
+            - `gpt3`: Evaluating GPT3 on RNPC (since it has its own API).
+            - `other_models`: Evaluating other models (BERT, RoBERTa) on RNPC.
     - `Qb`: Code for research question (b): Is such knowledge learnable with appropriate data?
     - `Qc`: Code for research question (c): What can LMs learn from RNPC?